dev-sushi/docs/docs/performance.md

 ## Cache

-To make sure that we don't have to repeat the same things even if there weren't any changes, sushi uses cache.
+To make sure that we don't have to repeat the same things even if there weren't any changes, lingfo uses cache.
 Inside cache it saves all things like last executed code or indexed functions.

 ## One time compile